jankowskib/D2Ex2/README.md

 - Created a lot of custom controls, you can use them to create your GUI (ie new party screen)
 - Supports both 1.11b & 1.13d (set version in stdafx.h)
 - ExBuffs module let see you states, auras and remaining time
-- High resolution support for GDI / GLIDE video modes.
+- [WIP] High resolution support for GDI / GLIDE video modes.

-Installations
+Installation
 -------------
-Compile Release build using Visual Studio 2008+, (2012 is supported if you select xp vcl libs in project setup) Visual Studio 2013 is not supported because it's messing with function order and pointers are not defined correctly even without optimizations.
+Compile Release build (select configuration for your version) using Visual Studio 2008+, ~~(2012 is supported if you select xp vcl libs in project setup)~~
+~~Visual Studio 2013 is not supported because it's messing with function order and pointers are not defined correctly even without optimizations.~~ <- Now compiles correctly on VS 2013 too :)

+or

-Copy everything to Diablo II directory, D2Win.dll is a loader for D2Ex2.dll
+Copy everything from files directory to your Diablo II directory, D2Win.dll is a loader for D2Ex2.dll.
+If you use prebuild D2Ex2.dll, then you need to install this: http://www.microsoft.com/en-us/download/details.aspx?id=40784

 Thanks to
 ----------